cgwire/kitsu/docs/getting-started-superviseur/README.md

 ![Supervisor Todo Page](../img/getting-started/supervisor_todo_page.png)

-Then you must click on the **Status** to open the comment panel.
+Then, you must click on the **Status** to open the comment panel.
 From here, you can comment and publish a new revision.

 ![Supervisor Todo Detailed Page](../img/getting-started/supervisor_todo_page_detail.png)

 ## Assign and Estimate Tasks to your Department

-Now it's time to focus on your team.
+Now, it's time to focus on your team.
 The first thing to do is to assign tasks.

 Your view is automatically filtered on the global shot/asset page as **My Department**.
 You only see your **Task Type** and the **Custom Columns** linked to your department.